 Big goals without going bananas; yeah, it’s possible to be successful, focused, and on top of things without sacrificing your health or burnout.

-The first step is getting clarity on what a meaningful and successful life looks like as an entrepreneur.
+The first step is getting clarity on a meaningful and successful life as an entrepreneur.
 Deciding on what is meaningful first, and then prioritizing goals around that definition.
 I have this sheet called a priorities dashboard.
 The priorities dashboard lists my high, then my medium, and then my Sunday goals.
 So I have high medium, and someday, I don’t have high, medium, and low because it should be even longer if it’s a low priority.
-But this Sunday bucket includes things to get posted on this idea like my book was in that bucket for a while, so, high, medium, and someday.
+But this Sunday bucket includes things to post on this idea like my book was in that bucket for a while, so, high, medium, and someday.
 And then there’s also a section at the bottom called “wins” and “celebrations.”
 And that’s super important because often, entrepreneurs are just nose to the grindstone getting things done, checking things off, and we don’t take time to acknowledge how far we’ve gone.
 The glass is usually always half empty.
 And so my celebrations bucket holds 20 or 30 projects I’ve completed this year.
 And I need that for myself because, as a perfectionist, acknowledging myself and celebrating my wins is not natural.
 It doesn’t come easy.
 So, I need that for myself.
-And I also often work with overachievers and who just want to go into the next great thing.
+And I also often work with overachievers who just want to go into the next great thing.

 I keep “to-do” lists, and there’s some satisfaction when you put the line through it.
 Of course, one less thing on the last graph and five things get added as soon as you do that.
 But you know, you felt good for half a second while you took the one thing off, and that motivates us to keep going.